arthurxmoore/docs/docs/system-requirements.md

 ### macOS

-Jumper supports **Adobe Premiere 24** and later on **macOS Sonoma**.
+Jumper supports Adobe Premiere `v24.0.0` and later on **macOS Sonoma**.

+You can find Adobe Premiere's System Requirements [here](https://helpx.adobe.com/au/premiere-pro/system-requirements.html).

-It currently requires Apple Silicon, and doesn't currently work on older Intel machines.
+It currently **requires Apple Silicon**, and doesn't currently work on older Intel machines.

 If you're still on an earlier version of macOS and/or Premiere, you can still technically run Jumper in an **unsupported** way.